isabella-riquetti/Posterr/README.md

 * The posts are going to be stored in the table `Posts` same table as the normal posts, reposts, and quote posts.
 This way any future features associated with the Post, such as adding images, and emoticons, could be easily applied to the reply.
 * The new column `IsReply` would be added to the `Posts` table.
 This column would be a nullable `bit` with 0 as the default value.
 * New replies would be saved with the text in the `Content`, the `OriginalPostId` with the ID of the post that is being replied to, and `IsReply` with 1 for true.
+* If users are going to be able to delete, a `Deleted` flag would need to be implemeneted, and if they are going to be able to edit a new `UpdatedAt` property would need to be created.

 **API**
-* New endpoint to grab the replies.
-This endpoint can be similar to any timeline but would need to return the main post and a list of replies.
+* Need to create a new endpoint to grab the replies.
+This endpoint can be similar to the timelines, but would need to return the main post and a list of replies.
 * The filter for the replies would be Posts with `IsReply = true` and `OriginalPostId = {The main post ID}`
 * The reply should be handled in a separate service and controller since they are going to be loaded on a different page
 * The return format would be somewhat like this: